Hamhung: Transportation

 The city is a transportation hub, connecting various eastern ports and the northern interior area.
 Hamhung Station is on the Pyongra Line railway.
-This city is connected by air too, with Toksan Airport.
-The city is also served by the narrow gauge, commuter Soho Line linking West Hamhung to Hungnam, via February 28 Vinylon factory.
+The city is connected by air too, with Sondok Airport.
+The city is also served by the narrow gauge, commuter Soho Line linking West Hamhung to Hungnam, via the February 28 Vinylon factory.

-The city has a large trolleybus network, which opened in 1973 with the Hoyang - Doksong line, with a depot located at the northern Doksong terminus.
+The city has a large trolleybus network, which opened in 1973 with the Hoyang-Doksong line, with a depot located at the northern Doksong terminus.
 The second and third lines, a pair of intercity lines from Hamhung station to the Hungnam area, was opened on 27 July 1991.
 This line had two branches, one to Hungdok and one to Ryongsong with the depot in Hungdok, though the latter line was closed and dismantled sometime in the early 2000s.
 A set of overhead wires connects the two separate lines, though there is no regular movement on this line.
-The lines was served by 28 trolleybuses in 2013.
+The lines were served by 28 trolleybuses in 2013.